 The Disastrous Earthquake of 1953 in Kefalonia, in the Ionian: One of the greatest disasters to ever befall the Greek island of Kefalonia was the earthquake of 1953.
 An earthquake like this was bound to happen on this island eventually as this island is just east of a major tectonic fault.
 This is where the European and the Aegean plates meet.

 In August of 1953, there were actually four earthquakes that hit the island.
 These earthquakes destroyed almost every house.
 The worst earthquake measured 7.3 on the Richter scale.
-The center was on the southern tip of the island and raised it by 60 cm.
+The center was on the southern tip of the island and raised by 60 cm.
 The watermarks on rocks around the coast bear testimony to this fact.
 The only areas that escaped destruction were on the northern side.

-The worst blow to the economy was that 100,000 residents left the island to live elsewhere.
-This left only 25,000 residents on the Kefalonia.
+The worst blow to the economy was that most of the residents left the island to live elsewhere.
+This left only a few residents on the island.
 600 people died and the survivors who did not leave the island rebuilt everything.
 The new buildings were built according to strict anti-earthquake specifications.

 The island did receive international help.
 It got the most help from the United States, Britain, Sweden, and Norway.
 The first ship to help the island was the British Royal Navy's, HMS Daring.
 A street in the town of Argostoli is named after this ship.
 Argostoli was home to many Venetian buildings, which were completely destroyed by the earthquake.
 They were rebuilt, but are now said to look like cement bunkers.

 The beauty of the originals was somehow lost in the rebuilding.
 The old mansions and bell towers were destroyed as well.
 Only two houses and a bridge survived the earthquakes of 1953.
 The village of Sami on Kefalonia was also completely wrecked.
 The village was rebuilt with wide streets and pre-fabricated cement houses.
 As a result, it now looks like an English resort town.
 The town of Fiskardo was one of the few towns that felt no ill effects.
 You can see quite picturesque Venetian houses that were built before 1953.